 Phyllis Reaves, PhD, Assistant Professor.
 Dr. Reaves joined the physical therapy faculty in August 2003 from the University of Florida, College of Medicine Department of Physiology and Functional Genomics where she performed cardiovascular research as well as taught human physiology, involving pharmacological effects and intervention.
 Dr. Reaves teaching responsibilities are in the basic sciences, including anatomy & physiology, pathophysiology, and pharmacology.
 Her research interests involves the development of (1) distinct gene therapy strategies and (2) animal models of angiotensin II-dependent forms of hypertension for the long-term attenuation of high blood pressure.

-Bernard Smothers, PT (Medical College of Ohio/Bowling Green State University), MSHA (Florida A&M University), joined the Physical therapy staff in January of 2006.
+Bernard Smothers, PT., MSHA, Assistant Professor, joined the Physical therapy division in January of 2006.
 While having a variety of clinical and administrative experience, his primary work experience has been with developmental disabilities and geriatrics.
 His course responsibilities are Kinesiology, Gerontology, Integument and Wound Care, Cardiopulmonary and Exercise Physiology.
-His research interests involve (1) multiple sclerosis and effective strategies to enhance function (2) exercise and immunity and (3) effective teaching strategies.
+His research interests are (1) multiple sclerosis and effective strategies to enhance function (2) exercise and immunity and (3) effective teaching strategies.

-Venné Williams, PT, DPT is a licensed physical therapist and Adjunct Professor in the School of Allied Health Sciences Division of Physical Therapy.
-As an instructor in the Division of Physical therapy she has taught Professional Behavior, Clinical Education and Clinical Integration.
+Venné Williams, PT., DPT., Adjunct Professor, is a licensed physical therapist and Adjunct Professor in the School of Allied Health Sciences Division of Physical Therapy.
+As an instructor in the Division of Physical therapy she has taught Professional Behavior, Clinical Education and Clinical Integration and Women’s Health content.
 Her special interests and research include Women’s Health and cervicogenic headaches.